TitanPlayz100/teti/info.md

 ## Updates
+#### v1.1.2
+- added board bounce
+- custom mode has button for edit menu and a history display
+- Race mode added by itsblack6093

 #### v1.1.1
 - editing boards now is undoable (gamestate is saved)
 - changed some event listeners for efficiency